rpm-software-management/mock/docs/Why-Mock.md

 performance improvements especially when consecutively rebuilding the same RPM package or a package from the same ecosystem (e.g. multiple Python packages).

+Mock also caches DNF metadata (often tens of megabytes), which is significant because downloading metadata was a well-known bottleneck before DNF5.

 ## Also worth mentioning: